npanczyk/2025-panczyk-kan/README.md

 snakemake kan -j1
 ```

-Note: we have not provided hyperparameter tuning in the snakemake workflow, but feel free to explore ``workflow/scripts/hypertuning.py" for a good place to start.
+Note #2: We have not provided hyperparameter tuning in the snakemake workflow, but feel free to explore ``workflow/scripts/hypertuning.py" for a good place to start.

+Note #3: Since the real CHF dataset used in this analysis is not public, we have provided synthetic versions of this dataset in ``data/datasets."
+Results using these synthetic data will vary from those presented in the paper.

 ## License